bairdlangenbrunner/Technical-Notes-of-Randerson-Group/source/linux.rst

     ssh -Y userName@gplogin1.ps.uci.edu
 Trusted X11 forwardings are not subjected to the X11 SECURITY extension controls.
 Then enter password.

+Using public key authentication with SSH avoids typing password every time.
+Instructions can be found `here <http://crashmag.net/public-key-authentication-awith-ssh-both-with-and-without-a-password>`_.

 Computing Nodes
 ----------------------------------------------------------------------------------------------------